 There has been significant public discussion related to concerns that carbon dioxide and other greenhouse gases in the atmosphere have an adverse impact on global temperatures, weather patterns and the frequency and severity of extreme weather and natural disasters.
 Federal regulations govern, among other things, air emissions, wastewater and stormwater discharges, and the treatment, handling and storage and disposal of materials and wastes.
 State environmental regulations and authorities intended to address and oversee environmental issues are largely state-level analogues to federal regulations and authorities intended to perform the similar purposes.
 We are subject to local environmental regulations that address a number of elements of our wine production process, including air quality, the handing of hazardous waste, recycling, water use and discharge, emissions and traffic impacts.
-Compliance with these and other environmental regulations equatory and market trends towards sustainability may require or incentivize us to make changes to our current business operations.
+Compliance with these and other environmental regulations requires significant resources.
+Continued regulatory and market trends towards sustainability may require or incentivize us to make changes to our current business operations.
 We may experience future increases in the costs associated with environmental regulatory compliance, including fees, licenses and the cost of capital improvements to meet environmental regulatory requirements.
-Although we don't cultivate our own grapes, increased costs associated with environmental regulatory compliance bulk juice.
+Although we don't cultivate our own grapes, increased costs associated with environmental regulatory compliance may impact grape growers, which may increase out costs to purchase bulk juice.